-- to have your voice heard; - to expect an educational program of the highest quality; - to have the opportunity to develop your potential to the best of your ability; - to inquire about and recommend improvements in policies, regulations and procedures affecting the welfare of students.
-This right is best exercised through SGA and other campus organizations; and - to a fair hearing and an appeal when disciplinary action (that a person feels is unfair or excessive) is applied to that individual or as a group member.
+- to expect an educational program of the highest quality; - to have the opportunity to develop one's potential to the best of that person's ability; - to inquire about and recommend improvements in policies, regulations and procedures affecting the welfare of students.
+This right is best exercised through SGA and other campus organizations; and - to counsel, a fair hearing and an appeal when disciplinary action (that a person feels is unfair or excessive) is applied to that individual or as a group member.